Charge Transfer and $dd$ excitations in AgF$_{2}$: Discussion

 An alternative description of the excitations, which emphasizes the local character, can be obtained with the cluster model presented in Sec.~\ref{sec:theory}.
 Figure~\ref{fig:levels} shows the energy levels of the one-hole configuration of the cluster for AgF$_2$ and a cuprate\cite{Eskes1990}.
 The dashed lines on the left (right) of each panel are the $d^9$ ($d^{10}\underline L$) configurations.
 Each left-right pair of a given symmetry produces a bonding and antibonding level upon hybridization shown with the full lines.
 Notice that because we are showing hole energies, the bonding (antibonding) states are at high (low) energies.
 Energies are measured with respect to the $x^2-y^2$ ground state, so the vertical scale represents the energy of transitions to the different excited states.
 In addition, following Ref.~\citenum{Hozoi2011} the energy of the ground state has been lowered by $J$, the magnetic stabilization energy due to the interaction with the neighbors.
 We have added one time $J$ and not $2J$ since we have broken bonds with the neighbors while Ref.~\citenum{Hozoi2011} considered a cluster with 5 Cu's and excited ferromagnetic alignment of spins.

 The first striking difference between cuprates and AgF$_2$ is that the $d^{10}\underline L$ configurations have much smaller splittings in the fluoride (cf. panels a and b in Fig.~\ref{fig:levels}).
 This is in part a consequence of smaller F-F hoppings\cite{Gawraczynski2019}.
-Optimized $p$ Wannier orbitals have large crystal fields splittings but they get averaged out when projected on the $d$-symmetrized states.
-Notice that in the case of cuprates, $T_{pp}$ lowers the energy of the $x^2-y^2$ ligand orbital while the hybridization with the $d_{x^2-y^2}$ rises it resulting in a bonding $x^2-y^2$ orbital at 4.8 eV slightly above the $yz$ and $xz$ orbitals.
-In the case of AgF$_2$, the lowering effect of $T_{pp}$ is almost absent so the $x^2-y^2$ bonding orbital is at much higher energies.
-This crossing of levels can be visualized in the Tanabe-Sugano diagram of Fig.~\ref{fig:levels}(c) (upper yellow line).
+Optimized $p$ Wannier orbitals have large crystal fields splittings parametrized by $\varepsilon_p(m)$ in Eq.~\ref{eq:htpd}, but they get averaged out when projected on the $d$-symmetrized states.
+Notice that in the case of cuprates, $T_{pp}$ lowers the energy of the $x^2-y^2$ ligand orbital while the hybridization with the $d_{x^2-y^2}$ rises it, resulting in a bonding $x^2-y^2$ orbital at 4.8 eV slightly above the $yz$ and $xz$ orbitals.
+In the case of AgF$_2$, the lowering effect of $T_{pp}$ is almost absent, so the $x^2-y^2$ bonding orbital is at much higher energies.
+The crossing with the other bonding levels as covalency is increased can be visualized in the Tanabe-Sugano diagram of Fig.~\ref{fig:levels}(c) (upper yellow line).